unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is a JSON object.
 Currently only the following key may be included:
-    * `"activationRegkey"` - activation key (required)(Activation key can be found in the activation email that was sent when creating a user by making POST request to /users endpoint with header containing X-User-Agent.)
+    * `"activationRegkey"` - activation key, REQUIRED.
+This can be found in the activation email sent when the user was created.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 ##### Response

-* `200 OK`: Returned if the new user is activated successfully.
+* `200 OK`: Returned if the new user was activated successfully.
-* `400 Bad Request`: one of the following:
+* `400 Bad Request`:
-    * Returned if the activation key not existing this domain.
+    * Returned if the activation key does not exist in the domain.
     * Returned if request body is invalid.

 ##### Example